High-Dimensional Inference for Cluster-Based Graphical Models: Estimation of Cluster-based Graphical Models

 \section{Estimation of Cluster-based Graphical Models}

 In this section, we propose a unified estimation approach, that utilizes similar loss functions for estimation and inference in the cluster-average and the latent variable graphs.
-We first describe our general principle, and then apply it to the two graphical models, respectively.
+We first describe our general principle, and then demonstrate its application to the two graphical models.